-There are three major players in the Indian military aviation scenario.
+There are three major players in the Indian Military aviation scenario.
 The User Services, who wishes to acquire a product based on the specific needs, the designer or the Main Contractor or the OEM who develops the product, and the technical airworthiness authorities, who certify that the product meets the requirements of airworthiness.
-In India, Centre for Military Airworthiness and Certification, CEMILAC, under Secretary (DD R&D), Ministry of Defence, Govt of India, is the organisation responsible for the Airworthiness Certification of military Air System and Airborne Stores and Directorate General of Aeronautical Quality Assurance, DGAQA, under Secretary (Defence Production), Ministry of Defence, Govt. of India, is the organisation responsible for the Quality Assurance.
+In India, Centre for Military Airworthiness and Certification, CEMILAC, under Secretary (DD R&D), Ministry of Defence, Govt of India, is the organisation responsible for the Airworthiness Certification of Military Air System and Airborne Stores and Directorate General of Aeronautical Quality Assurance, DGAQA, under Secretary (Defence Production), Ministry of Defence, Govt. of India, is the organisation responsible for the Quality Assurance.
 Together, CEMILAC and DGAQA are the Technical Airworthiness Authorities for Indian Military Air Systems and Airborne Stores.
 In particular, CEMILAC is the design approval authority and DGAQA is the quality assurance approval authority.

-In order to meet the strategic and tactical aviation needs of the country, the Services have various Air System/Airborne Stores acquisition models in place as per Defence Acquisition Procedure (DAP) and Defence Procurement Manual (DPM).
+In order to meet the strategic and tactical aviation needs of the country, the Services have various Air System / Airborne Stores acquisition models in place as per Defence Acquisition Procedure (DAP) and Defence Procurement Manual (DPM).
 DAP broadly classifies the acquisition modes as the "Buy", "Buy and Make" and "Make", with reference to both Indian and Global.
 Broadly speaking, "Buy" refers to an outright purchase, while "Buy and Make" refers to purchase followed by license to produce, and "Make" refers to indigenous design & development.
-From airworthiness perspective, "Buy" refers to boughtout, "Buy and Make" refers to License manufactured and "Make" refers to ab-initio developed Air System/Airborne Stores.
+A sub-category under "Buy" is "Buy (Global-Manufacture in India)" which envisages outright purchase followed by manufacture in India.
+From airworthiness perspective, "Buy" refers to bought-out, "Buy (Global-Manufacture in India)" refers to bought-out envisaging manufacture in India, "Buy and Make" refers to License manufactured and "Make" refers to ab-initio developed Air System / Airborne Stores.

 The airworthiness authorities have a major role to play in each of the acquisition models.
-In ab-initio development, the activities center around the demonstration of design safety standards by design evaluation, analysis & simulation, ground & flight testing and quality assurance, leading to the issuance of a Military Type Certificate (MTC) for an Air System, to the Main Contractor, which is a statement that the military Air System Type meets the type design safety requirements and is ready to enter Series Production.
-Induction of the Air System to the Services thereafter, marks the Final Operation Clearance (FOC), which culminates in Release to Service Document (RSD), issued to the User, to facilitate operations and to ensure airworthiness throughout lifecycle of the Air System.
-In some cases, a Restricted Military Type Certificate (RMTC) is issued, pending a few non-safety compliance demonstrations.
+In ab-initio development, the activities center around the demonstration of design safety standards by design evaluation, analysis & simulation, ground & flight testing and quality assurance, leading to the issuance of a Military Type Certificate (MTC) for an Air System, to the Main Contractor, which is a statement that the Military Air System Type meets the type design safety requirements and is ready to enter Series Production.
+Induction of the Air System to the Services thereafter, marks the Final Operation Clearance (FOC), which culminates in Release to Service Document (RSD), issued to the User, to facilitate operations and to ensure airworthiness throughout life cycle of the Air System.
+In some cases, a Restricted Military Type Certificate (RMTC) is issued, pending a few non-safety compliance demonstration.
 The User may still choose to induct and operate it, wherein, an Initial Operation Clearance (IOC) is issued.